Jerry Lawson oversaw the development of the Fairchild Channel F video game console, the first to use interchangeable cartridges

 Historic Challenges & Opportunities

-Many companies, such as our launch partner Take-Two Interactive Software, are aggressively and successfully working to improve minority representation, but there’s more industry-wide work to be done.
-In the most recent IGDA Developer Satisfaction Survey and Diversity Report, only 4% of Game Developers identified as “Black/African-American/African” or “Indigenous,” whereas those groups make up nearly 15% of the US population, causing a gap in representation between creators and players.
+USC Games has been the #1 Games Program in North America for 11 years and the secret to our success rests in our commitment to Diversity, Equity and Inclusion.
+Many companies, such as our launch partners Take-Two Interactive Software and Microsoft, are aggressively and successfully working to improve minority representation, but there’s more industry-wide work to be done.
+In the most recent IGDA Developer Satisfaction Survey and Diversity Report, only 4% of Game Developers identified as “Black/African-American/African” or “Indigenous” whereas those groups make up nearly 15% of the US population, creating a gap in representation between creators and players.

-The Games Industry’s attempt to address that gap is further challenged by a widening divide between Black and Native American College graduates and their contemporaries.
+The Games industry’s attempt to address that gap is further challenged by a widening divide between Black and Native American college graduates and their contemporaries.
 A primary reason is that college tuition nationwide has nearly doubled over the last 20 years and regularly increases at twice the rate of inflation.
-And for those Black and Indigenous students who go on to earn their degrees, they graduate with much higher student debt, putting them at a disadvantage as they begin their careers.
+And for those under-represented students who go on to earn their degrees, they graduate with much higher student debt, putting them at a disadvantage as they begin their careers.

 We are not immune to these trends.
 The most significant challenge faced by students from underrepresented groups is financial support.
 Although 85% of our students receive financial aid, most graduate with student loan debt.